Wondering how to start a podcast on YouTube? Looking for advice on whether you should upload a podcast to YouTube as

 If you conduct your podcast at a desk in a presentable room, consider setting up a camera to capture your performance.
-This gives your audience to see your face, which is more engaging for them.
 Prolific podcaster Gary Vaynerchuck records all of his podcasts like this.

 You don’t need elaborate equipment for this.
 You can get a high quality recording with just your smartphone, though you’ll probably want to pick up an inexpensive attachable tripod to keep the footage steady.

-You don’t need an intricate set, either.
-Place your camera where you’ll record and take note of what it sees.
-That area is all that needs to be presentable.
+The set behind you doesn’t need to be intricate either.
+Place your camera where you record and take note of what it sees.
+Make the area in the frame presentable and you’re good to go.

-If you conduct your podcast interviews remotely using a tool like Skype, Zoom, or Google Hangouts, set the tool to capture the video along with the audio.
+If you conduct your podcast interviews remotely using a tool, like SquadCast or Zoom, set it to capture video along with the audio.
 You’ll end up with a split screen video so you can upload a podcast to YouTube.
 It will look something like this: